 For example, you might say “I am going to the store, and I will pick up some milk.”
 In this sentence, “and” is joining two independent clauses.

 It can be difficult to understand the difference when comparing “as well as” vs “and“.
+Just like with the words ingrained or engrained, small changes make a big difference.
 The main difference is that “and” can be used to make a compound subject.

 Review the following sentences for some examples: